OpenELAB/OpenELAB-M5StickCPlus2-Slot-2/README.md

 };
 ```

-7、Next, open our M5StickCPlus2_slot.ino project file.
-We've already covered the initial setup, and now we’ll move on to changing the picture.
-The number represents the *slot_symbols pointer array’s hexadecimal data for each image.
-For example, if we use the Ghostface image and place it in the first position, then in the symbolIndices array, you would write the number 0.
-Why 0?
-Because the starting index is 0.
-So, if you have two images, you'd write 0 and 1.
-If three, then 0, 1, 2.
-Keep in mind, it’s not recommended to place the same numbers next to each other, and the values in the symbolIndices array must stay within a reasonable range.
+7、Next, open the M5StickCPlus2_slot.ino project file.
+We've already covered the initial setup, so now we’ll move on to changing the images.
+The number represents the index of the slot_symbols pointer array’s hexadecimal data for each image.
+For example, if you use the Ghostface image in the first position, you would assign it the number 0 in the symbolIndices array, as indexing starts at 0.
+If you have two images, use 0 and 1, and so on.
+Avoid placing identical numbers consecutively, and keep values within a reasonable range.

 ![QQ_1726813215593](https://github.com/user-attachments/assets/41581cf8-2213-48c1-bd82-9850d648586d)